nurguloz/nurguloz/README.md

 -My name is Nurgul, I am Cloud & DevOps Engineer from Canada.

--Have extensive experience in designing and delivering software solutions using a variety of cutting-edge tools: Azure, AWS, Terraform, Docker, Kubernetes, Jenkins.
+-Have experience in designing and delivering software solutions using a variety of cutting-edge tools: Azure, AWS, Terraform, Docker, Kubernetes, Jenkins.

 -Fast learner and eager to explore new technologies.